hamidgholami/accp-cheatsheet/README.md

 ### AWS Site-to-Site VPN
 - It creates a secure connection between your data center or branch office and your AWS cloud resources.

+### AWS App Mesh
+- It provides application-level networking so your services can communicate across multiple types of compute infrastructure.

 ### AWS support plans
 - **Basic**: Does not provide any <ins>*technical support*</ins>.